IFMA’s Timeline

 IFMA World Championships:

-IFMA has held 15 World Championships, starting with the first in 1993, with only around twenty countries participating.
-At the most recent edition, in 2012, almost one hundred countries took part.
+IFMA has held 18 World Championships, starting with the first in 1993, with only around twenty countries participating.
+At the most recent edition, in 2016, almost one hundred thirty countries took part.

-Over the years, World Championships have been held in countries like Thailand, Kazakhstan, Korea, Uzbekistan and Russia.
-The next edition of the IFMA World Championships will be held in 2014, in beautiful Malaysia.
+Over the years, World Championships have been held in countries like Thailand, Singapore, Kazakhstan, Korea, Uzbekistan, Malaysia, Russia, and Sweden.